Isabel Oakeshott: Writing career

 Oakeshott has written a number of non-fiction books.
 Inside Out, co-written with, or ghostwritten for, Labour Party insider Peter Watt, is an inside look at New Labour.
 Farmageddon: the true cost of cheap meat, co-written with Philip Lymbery, addresses the effects of industrial-scale meat production.

 Call Me Dave, co-written with Michael Ashcroft, is an unauthorised biography of former British prime minister David Cameron.
 One of the details in the book – that Cameron, during his university days, allegedly performed a sex act involving a dead pig – caused controversy upon publication.
 The unsubstantiated story was dependent on hearsay, and Oakeshott subsequently conceded her source could have been "deranged".

-In 2018 she co-authored with Ashcroft a book on the state of the British Armed Forces, White Flag?.
+In 2018, she co-authored with Ashcroft a book on the state of the British Armed Forces, White Flag?.

 The Bad Boys of Brexit is an inside account of the Leave.EU campaign during the run-up to the Brexit referendum, which she had ghostwritten for UKIP donor and Leave.EU funder Arron Banks.
 Oakeshott is a supporter of Brexit.
 She was in possession of details about Russia's cultivation and handling of Banks, that he was in regular contact with Russian officials from 2015 to 2017, but publicly downplayed Russian involvement with him.

 Oakeshott helped former Health Secretary Matt Hancock write his book, Pandemic Diaries, The Inside Story Of Britain's Battle Against Covid.
-Published in December 2022, it was widely viewed as an attempt by Hancock to rehabilitate his reputation, following his ministerial resignation for breaking the UK's Covid lockdown rules with his mistress Gina Coladangelo, and criticism of his appearance on the ITV reality series I'm A Celebrity Get me Out Of Here, while he was still a serving and salaried MP.

 Oakeshott then passed more than 100,000 of Hancock's WhatsApp messages to The Daily Telegraph, who began to publish them in February 2023 in a series called the Lockdown Files.
 She had been given the messages for the purpose of using them to help write Hancock's book and she was subject to a contractual confidentiality restriction.
-The files revealed details of the health and public order decision making during the COVID-19 lockdown, and various political figures and civil servants including Hancock himself, then Prime Minister Boris Johnson, the UK's most senior civil servant, the Cabinet Secretary Simon Case, Chief Medical Officer, Chris Whitty and Chancellor of the Exchequer, Rishi Sunak.
+The files revealed details of the health and public-order decision-making during the COVID-19 lockdown, and various political figures and civil servants including Hancock himself, then Prime Minister Boris Johnson, the UK's most senior civil servant, the Cabinet Secretary Simon Case, Chief Medical Officer, Chris Whitty and Chancellor of the Exchequer, Rishi Sunak.

 Oakeshott said that leaking the messages was in the public interest.
 Oakeshott said Hancock sent a "threatening" message alleging she had made a "big mistake" and added "He's since followed through with threats of legal action."
+Oakeshott herself has been described as "a journalist who has long made clear her disdain for his lockdown policies" and as an "anti-lockdown campaigner".